CPD: Increase in mail stolen from post office drop boxes

 Some people feel it is more convenient to drop off their checks or money orders inside of the drop boxes, but because of the recent increase of them being stolen, police are asking people to go inside a post office instead.

-At post offices across Chattanooga, police said around 10-15 checks or money orders are stolen weekly from drop off boxes.
+At post offices across Chattanooga, police said around 10 to 15 checks or money orders are stolen weekly from drop off boxes.

 "Well I am kind of shocked because I just paid off some bills just the other day.
 Dropped them off out there (drop off box).
 Had no idea," said Teddy Whittenbarger.

 People like Whittenbarger are unknowingly subjecting themselves to theft.
-Chattanooga Police are trying to raise awareness.
+The Chattanooga Police Department is trying to raise awareness.

-"Say if you mail a check to pay a bill they are washing that check for a much higher amount.
-So your eighty dollar check may become eight thousand dollars and they'll go cash it," said Sergeant Kendon Massengale.
+"Say if you mail a check to pay a bill, they are washing that check for a much higher amount.
+So your $80 check may become $8,000 and they'll go cash it," said Sergeant Kendon Massengale.

 He said the biggest targets right now are the East Brainerd and Shallowford Road post office locations.